Last updated: 17 November 2022

 Make a complaint about a councillor

-If you have a complaint about a councillor or you think a councillor has breached the council's code of conduct, write to Mark Hynes the council's Monitoring Officer and Director of Governance and Law.
+If you have a complaint about a councillor or you think a councillor has breached the council's code of conduct, let us know by filling in the online form to the council's Monitoring Officer and Director of Governance and Law.

 Role of the Independent Person